-Niger has seen expansion of jihadist from neighboring countries including Boko Haram from Nigeria.
-Boko Haram is able to go in and out of the country with ease and has been recruiting members.
 Christians are watched and must face the dangers of being attacked in churches and targeted for kidnap and assault.
 Local youth and religious leaders participate in monitoring church activities.
+The government also monitors all religious expression it views as potentially threatening to public order or national unity.